equalitie/ouinet/doc/ouinet-network-whitepaper.md

 * If the HTTP request contains any header fields that might contain confidential information, the `Cache-Control: private` clause is warranted.
 * If neither of the above applies, the `Cache-Control: private` is unwarranted, and the cache entry is eligible for storage in the distributed cache.

-For the purposes of this procedure, the following HTTP response headers are considered to never contain confidential information:
+For the purposes of this procedure, the following HTTP request headers are considered to never contain confidential information:

 * `Host`
 * `User-Agent`